ruliancruz/jornadamilhas-api/README.md

 ## Project Details

-This is an API REST project developed with Java Spring Boot and MySQL to provide information and resources about travel destinations, with photos, descriptions, prices and testimonials of users.
+This is an API REST project developed with Java, Spring Boot, Maven and MySQL to provide information and resources about travel destinations, with photos, descriptions, prices and testimonials of users.
+It also has an integration with OpenAI API.

 ## Description